Wouldn’t it be great if all you had to do to get people to pay attention to your blog was to climb into a cardboard box and play with some string?

 The stronger the emotion, the more popular the video is too.
 That’s because people come back to it again and again to get their “feeling fix,” and they also share it with their friends.

-You need to do the same thing with your blog posts.
+You need to do the same thing when writing a blog posts.

 When you sit down to write, don’t just choose a topic.
 Choose an emotion.
 Decide in advance how you want readers to feel when they finish the post.